hvanstappen/ArchivesSpace-localization/README.md

 # ArchivesSpace-localization
-Dutch localization files for the ArchivesSpace application These are drafts, replacing the en.yml files (additional language should be configured, is TODO)
+Dutch localization files for the ArchivesSpace application v.
+3.0 - but should work in older versions too (not tested) These are drafts, replacing the en.yml files (dutch as an additional language should be configured, is TODO)

 3 files
 1. en_YYYYMMDD.yml:
 - rename to en.yml
-- - move to /locales folder
+- move to /locales folder

 2. enums-en_YYYYMMDD.yml:
 - rename to en.yml
 - move to /locales/enums folder

 3.wars-en_YYYYMMDD.yml:
 - rename to en.yml